Long Island Homeworks, general contractor in Hicksville NY

 Robert & Amy M.Manhasset · Second-Story Addition

 We interviewed four builders for the tear-down.
-Frank was the only one who actually sat with our architect to resolve the ridge height before we signed.
+The owner was the only one who actually sat with our architect to resolve the ridge height before we signed.
 That attention — plus the fixed-price contract — made the decision easy.

 Daniel F.Lloyd Harbor · Tear-Down Rebuild